Secure File Sharing

 Permissions work similarly to Applications.
 Each Share has 3 main permissions (Owner, Editor, Viewer).
 Users may be individuall granted permissions per share, or, Groups may be used.
 We recommend Group-based access.

-The Agilicus Agent runs as an unprivileged system user.
+The Agilicus Connector runs as an unprivileged system user.
 This means that, by default, it will not have permission to read files in a shared directory created by you.
 To give it access, create a group whose purpose is to group users who have permission to read and write shared files on the machine.
 Add the agilicus user to the group, then give that group permission to access the shared folder.

 # Set up the shares group and add the agilicus user to it sudo addgroup shares sudo usermod -a -G shares agilicus # Configure the share and all files within it to allow access to the shares group sudo chgrp -R shares my-shared-directory sudo chmod -R g+srw my-shared-directory # Ensure files created by the agent and other users have the proper permissions sudo setfacl -d -m g::rwx my-shared-directory